nimamoosavi/dynamic-field-mapping/README.md

 ### 2. Dynamic Mapping Logic (Mapping)

-- Load the JSON configuration file into a Map or other structure types when the application starts.
+- Load the JSON configuration from file or Data bases into a Map or other structure types when the application starts.
 - For each file processed, select the correct mapping configuration.
 - Use this mapping to transform fields from the incoming file into the target JSON structure, regardless of field order.